Is there anything more bucket-list-worthy or iconic than a road trip to see brilliant fall colors?

 If you go too early in the season, you'll be met with green trees that won't look much different than they do in the summer.
 And if you go too late in the season, you'll miss all the brilliant yellows and oranges and might be met with just a lot of brown.

 Pinpointing exact dates to recommend is tricky, though, because Michigan is a big state and borders multiple Great Lakes, where more temperate weather influences fall color.
-Leaves start changing at different times depending on where in the state you are.
+Fall in Michigan isn't uniform; leaves start changing at different times depending on where in the state you are.

 When I was planning our trip, I used fall color reports from past years, as well as current long-term weather forecasts to come to the conclusion that we should plan our trip in early October.